 The first three examples are demonstrating again the behavior of leading, respectively trailing spaces.
 The next two examples, even if they seem quite logical in terms of natural language semantics, they are wrong from the point of view of SQL semantics, and this because the comparison of values in which one of them is NULL equates to a NULL, thus resulting the above behavior in which both expressions from the 4th and 5th example equate to false.
 The next two examples show how the NULLs should be handled in comparisons with the help of IS operator, respectively it’s negation – IS NOT.

 The case sensitivity could be changed at attribute, table or database level.
 As we don’t deal with a table and the don’t want to complicate too much the queries, let’s consider changing the sensitivity at database level.
-So if you are using a non-production database, try the following script in order to enable the case sensitivity:
+So if you are using a non-production database, try the following script in order to enable, respectively to disable the case sensitivity:

 In order to test the behavior of case sensitivity, enable first the sensitivity and then rerun the previous set of example (involving case sensitivity).